kumpan/unikorn/content/web/2023-12-05-data-collection.md

 ---
 ## Common Challenges

 Many companies struggle to collect relevant data efficiently.
 Common challenges include complex web structures, difficulties in tracking specific interactions, or handling large volumes of data.
-These obstacles can, if not carefully monitored, create misleading data, which in turn negatively affects business decisions.
+These obstacles can, if not carefully monitored, create misleading data , which in turn negatively affects business decisions.

 ## Our Process

 1. **Analysis of Current System:** Review of existing web structure and data collection methods to identify shortcomings and areas for improvement.
-2. **Plan and Custom Solutions:** Creation of a customised plan that suits the company's specific needs.
+2. **Plan and Custom Solutions:** Creation of a customised plan that suits the company's specific needs and [defined KPIs](https://www.unikorn.se/web-analytics/kpi-definition/).
 Choice and implementation of appropriate technology for collecting relevant data.
 3. **Implementation and Integration**: Installation and configuration of tags on the website.
 Integration with analytics platforms for data storage and analysis.
 4. **Quality Assurance and Testing**: Testing to ensure that all data is collected and presented correctly.
 5. **Monitoring and Adjustments:** Monitoring of system performance and data quality over time.
 Regular updates and adjustments to stay up-to-date with new trends and technologies.